IgniteUI/indigo-design-docfx/en/codegen/layout-codegen.md

 <img src="../images/layout_codegen_people6.png" />

 When layout groups are created for an element not in a group, if there is a Group that would be added to the dynamically generated div (row), the generated layout will be incorrect.
-On the image below, the top Artboard demonstrates the correct grouping to ensure predictable layout.
+In the image below, the top Artboard demonstrates the correct grouping to ensure predictable layout.
 Battleship and Actions are grouped together in the ImageButtons Group.
 The bottom Artboard has incorrect grouping because the Battleship element is horizontally aligned with the Actions Group, but they are not grouped together.
 This rule only applies to elements in line with another Group.

 <img src="../images/layout_codegen_people7.png" />